imanghafoori1/laravel-microscope/README.md

 - Etherium: 0xa4898246820bbC8f677A97C2B73e6DBB9510151e
 - USDC: 0xB3F88d2334C9A5eFBe9c0932A969E8a971139547

-You can contact me at telegram, after donation: tg://resolve?domain=imanghafoori
+You can contact me at telegram, after donation: https://t.me/imanghafoori so I can put your logo and name on the readme file.

 I would be happy to answer you.